-Before heading to a one-year professional training, we talked with Dr. Milunović and her great opportunity that was given to him by applying on a tender for professional training of Ana Rukavina Foundation:
+Before heading to a one-year professional training, we talked with Dr. Zelić Kerep and the great opportunity that was given to her by applying on a tender for professional training of Ana Rukavina Foundation:

-1. Dr. Milunović, for starters, tell us something about yourself, your career so far, and your education.
+1. Dr. Zelić Kerep, for starters, tell us something about yourself, your career so far, and your education.

 2. What motivated you to apply for the public tender of Ana Rukavina Foundation for professional training?

 In everything I do, I want to use all the available resources to achieve the goal, which is currently to become a hematologist and scientist.
 I had to try because I realized how much value this kind of training has, especially since it fits into my vision of clinical and scientific work, perfecting skills, and creating new insights.

 3. What do you expect from 1-year professional training at Georgetown University in Washington D.C., US?